landnthrn/File-Launch-Sequencer/README.md

 ---

-### How to launch the FileLaunchSequencer UI from any command prompt window:
+### How to Launch the FileLaunchSequencer UI From any Command Prompt Window:

 - Create a folder in your Documents called `Scripts`